 Line a large baking tray or two.

-Bake for ten mins or golden brown on the outside and soft in the middle.
+Bake for ten mins and golden brown all over with a slightly darker outside edge on the outside and soft in the middle.

 Leave for a few mins on the baking tray (they are still very soft in the middle) before removing gently with a fish slice or something flat onto a wire rack to cool.